Before he was born, Geoffrey’s father, Fulk V of Anjou, made an agreement with Henry I

 A son, William, was born to Geoffrey and Matilda.

 Geoffrey had been attacking areas in the south of Normandy.
 He had such success that Stephen was forced to cross the Channel to try to defend his land.
-Unable to defeat Geoffrey, Stephen was forced to make terms with Louis VI of France.
+Unable to defeat Geoffrey, Stephen was forced to make terms.

 Matilda’s half-brother, Robert of Gloucester agreed to support Matilda’s claim to the throne.